PavelNovotny/PavelNovotny.github.io/_posts/2016-03-18-how-to-install-nodejs-and-npm-without-sudo-on-remote-linux.md

 Credits: in this great post [How to use npm global without sudo on OSX](http://www.johnpapa.net/how-to-use-npm-global-without-sudo-on-osx/) John Papa shows how to install npm global without sudo.
-I have used this approach with little modifications to install node.js and npm on Linux without sudo on your account as well.
+I have used this approach with little modifications to install node.js and npm on Linux without sudo on local account as well.

 >Disclaimer: I offer no warranty nor guarantee of the success of these steps.
 These are simply what works in my experience.
 Follow these steps with a cautious eye as you would any steps you find on the internet.